Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: The impact of rank-one modifications on matrix functions

-This type of bound is insightful for functions such as the exponential, for which it is easy to see that the term $\prodM_d/d!$ will eventually go to zero with growing $d$, while all derivatives $f^{(d)}$ remain bounded.
+For bounded $D$, estimates of the form~\eqref{eq:bound_gMw} are insightful for functions such as the exponential, for which it is easy to see that the term $\prodM_d/d!$ will eventually go to zero with growing $d$, as $\prodM_d\le (\|M\|_{\infty})^d$, while all derivatives $f^{(d)}$ remain bounded.
 Interestingly, this asymptotic behavior agrees with classical bounds for Krylov subspace approximations for the exponential function~\cite{GallopoulosSaad1992}.
 In the next section we will show that the error formulas in Theorem~\ref{th:errorf} and Theorem~\ref{th:ferror_DD} are very general, and can be used to relate the approximation obtained by the fully orthogonal basis with that computed by either the truncated or sketched bases.
-Hence, the bound in~\eqref{eq:bound_gMw}, although rather pessimistic in general, ensures that the two quantities $f(M + w e_d^T)e_1$ and $f(M)e_1$ will coincide in exact arithmetic, for large enough $d$.
+Hence, the bound in~\eqref{eq:bound_gMw}, although rather pessimistic in general, ensures that the two quantities $f(M + v e_d^T)e_1$ and $f(M)e_1$ will coincide in exact arithmetic, for large enough $d$.